 Natives of the tropical Central and South American jungles, Philodendrons provide an ever-growing assortment of dazzling and dependable foliage houseplants.
 And this velvety-leafed vine is one you'll want to add to your collection.

 Soft, new leaves emerge green with a bronze tinge, and are purple-red underneath.
 As they grow, the leaves turn darker green.
 Leaves grow alternately on slender stems, which will eventually trail -- or readily climb, if given support.

 Pinch your plant.
-You'll get a fuller, bushier plant by pinching off the growing tips.
+You'll get a fuller, bushier houseplant by pinching off the growing tips.
 Stems will branch out if pinched off after a leaf node (the place where the leaf is attached to a stem).

 Something bugging your plant?
 Watch for aphids that attracted to new growth.
 They feed on plants by sucking sap, then excreting honeydew -- a sticky substance that may drip on the table or floor and attract ants.
 Caught early, they can be washed off the plant with room-temperature water.
 Otherwise, treat it with insecticidal soap.